Shrine of Saint Lachtin's Arm: Condition

 It is in relatively good condition and does not appear to have been significantly altered or restored.
 Some of the silver and gold work is lost, and it was crudely opened before 1829, when it was cut apart at both ends.
-The art historian Griffin Murray says this was "presumably in order to see the contents", and notes that the process led to the loss of "a whole row of glass studs", while some of the decorations on the plate were damaged.
+The art historian Griffin Murray says this was "presumably to see the contents" and notes that the process led to the loss of "a whole row of glass studs", and damage to some of the decorations on the plate.

 Portions of the inlay are worn, as are the inscriptions, although they are still largely legible.

 Provenance

-Very little of St. Lachtin is known outside that he was born in Cork and founded monasteries Donoughmore and nearby Kilnamartyra in the 7th century.
-Writing in 1750, Charles Smith in his book The ancient and present state of the county and city of Cork said that "the patron saint [of Donoughmore] was named St Lachteen, and some years ago the parish priest kept here a brazen hand as a holy relic, by which the people swore upon all solemn occasions, but the hand was removed by one of the titular Bishops of Cloyne."
+Very little of St. Lachtin is known except that he was born in Cork and founded the monasteries of Donoughmore and nearby Kilnamartyra in the 7th century.
+Writing in 1750, Charles Smith, in his book The ancient and present state of the county and city of Cork said that "the patron saint [of Donoughmore] was named St Lachteen, and some years ago the parish priest kept here a brazen hand as a holy relic, by which the people swore upon all solemn occasions, but the hand was removed by one of the titular Bishops of Cloyne."

-The wealthy Healy family were its hereditary keepers before the 18th century, and it is known that it was valued enough that they used it as a deed to their estate, and argued over its ownership during a (underlying land) dispute with the see of Cloyne.
+The wealthy Healy family were its hereditary keepers before the 18th century, and it is known that it was valued enough that they used it as a deed to their estate and argued over its ownership during a (underlying land) dispute with the see of Cloyne.
 It was at Donoughmore Church, County Cork, until 1750, when it was acquired by the art collector Andrew Fountaine of Norfolk.

 It was sold at Christie's in 1884 to the British state-owned Science and Art Department, London, for £452.3.6.
 The purchase was led by Mervyn Wingfield, 7th Viscount Powerscourt, who sought to bring it into an Irish national collection, and it thus passed to the Royal Irish Academy that year.
 It has, in turn, been at the Kildare Street branch of the National Museum of Ireland, Dublin, since 1890 (then known as the Dublin Museum of Science and Art).
 An early 20th-century replica is in the Metropolitan Museum of Art, New York.